ndemou/Out-PingStats/README.md

 ## Example output and how to make the most out of it
 ![image](https://user-images.githubusercontent.com/4411400/204651704-cc6d6e56-81a7-43aa-b82e-6adec8f1a26e.png)

+The top graph shows one bar for every ping.
+So this is good for a realtime assessment of network quality.

+The second graph is a Histogram of the most recent few hundred pings.
+You need some experience with it to get a feeling of what is normal and what is not.

+The bottom three graphs give long term view of the network quality.
+Every bar represents a measurement for a 2 minutes period.

+The third graph plots the 95th percentile of the RTT of all pings in that period.
+The 95th percentile is more sensitive to shorter periods of bad ping times.

+The 4th graph plots the packet loss in that period.

+The 5th graph plots an approximation of the 95th percentile of one way jitter in that period.
+Specifically we measure the two way jitter and we assume that it is evenly split.

 In the above screenshot we see:
    1. Basic statistics about the whole time
    1. The value at this point exceeded the graph max (70ms in this example)